-The procedures for evaluating performance are explained below.
+The Department of Geological Sciences currently consists of about 18 tenured or tenuretrack faculty (including two with a 0.5 FTE appointment), one 0.5 FTE tenured senior instructor, one full-time NTTF senior instructor, several part-time adjunct and career-track NTTF instructors, one Officer of Administration (OA) and three Officers of Research (OR's).
+The procedures for evaluating performance of individuals in these categories are explained below.
 The Guidelines for Promotion and Tenure in our department, approved by our faculty, provide additional detailed evaluation criteria that are used to supplement the broad procedures outlined below.